Akan

 - Youth Leadership Roles

-- Youth are increasingly taking on leadership roles in community development and cultural initiatives, driving innovation and social change.
+- Youth are increasingly taking on leadership roles in community organizations and local government, bringing fresh perspectives to traditional structures.

 - Innovation And Startups